KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Michael can take action without opening another system.

-Screen 11: Compliance Thread
+Compliance Thread

 Full-width messaging thread between Michael and Jessica, with a thin case header at the top.
 Their conversation lives in the case record.
 "Messages are retained as part of the case record" so both parties know this is documented, not informal.